 See More of Oahu on an Aulani Excursion

-Don't worry -- there's no danger here and you'll be safe under the eye of members of Aulani's lifeguard cast members.
-The Aulani's Rainbow Reef snorkel lagoon provides guests with one of the best opportunities to experience up close and personal many of the fish that inhabit the waters off Hawaii.
-This 3,800-square-foot artificial lagoon is home to thousands of fish including angelfish, butterflyfish, surgeonfish, yellow tangs, and even reef triggerfish known by its Hawaiian name, the humuhumunukunukuāpua'a.
+Head over to the Rainbow Reef snorkel lagoon for one of the best opportunities to get up close and personal with some of the many fish that inhabit the waters off the coast of Hawaii.
+This 3,800-square-foot artificial lagoon is home to thousands of fish including angelfish, butterflyfish, surgeonfish, yellow tangs, and even reef triggerfish known as the humuhumunukunukuāpua'a in Hawaii.

 Relax in Your Room

 In an effort to see and do as much as possible while on vacation, many resort guests miss the obvious—relaxing in their room at Aulani.

 The room décor blends Hawaiian tradition and Disney whimsy.
 Working with local Hawaiian artisans, Disney Imagineers have created a charming and relaxing environment inspired by the fine arts and crafts traditions of ancient Hawaiians.
 Earthtone print fabrics in the rooms take their cue from traditional Hawaiian Kapa cloth, and retro Hawaiian floral print fabrics, locally known as “bark cloth” that became popular in the 1930s and '40s, provide touches of colorful vibrancy on accent pillows throughout the suites.